NCAS-CMS/cfdm/docs/source/class.rst

 Mixin classes
 -------------

-These classes provide the functionality, missing from the `cfdm.core` package, to read and write netCDF datasets and to modify field constructs in memory.
-All construct and construct compomnent classes also inherit from one or more of these mixin classes.
+Each of these classes provides functionality, that is missing from the `cfdm.core` package, to read and write netCDF datasets and to modify constructs in memory.
+All construct and construct component classes inherit from one or more of these mixin classes.

 .. autosummary::
    :nosignatures: